metal-toolbox/audito-maldito/README.md

 ## Cautions

+#### SSH certificate support

+Currently only user-supplied SSH certificates are fully supported.
+Users who authenticate with a password or SSH key pair will produce `UserLogin` events, but not `UserAction` events.
+This will be addressed in a future release.

 #### inotify limits

 This program relies on inotify.
 As a result, it may hit limits on inotify resources.
 This can be more problematic on systems running scaling workloads (such as container hosts).
 Check the following sysctls for more information with `sysctl <sysctl-name>`:

   - `fs.inotify.max_user_instances`
   - `fs.inotify.max_user_watches`